Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 Your healthcare provider will ask about your symptoms.
-Tell him if you have had chickenpox.
-Tell him if you have recently been around anyone who has chickenpox or shingles.
+Tell your provider if you have had chickenpox.
+Tell him or her if you have recently been around anyone who has chickenpox or shingles.
 The appearance of your rash will usually be enough for your healthcare provider to know you have shingles.
-He may also send skin scrapings or fluid from your blisters for tests.
+He or she may also send skin scrapings or fluid from your blisters for tests.

 How is shingles treated?

 - Topical anesthetics are used to numb the skin and decrease pain.
 They can be a cream, gel, spray, or patch.

 - Anticonvulsants decrease nerve pain and may help you sleep at night.